 What to bring

-- A sweater (From November- February temperature on the summit can be a single digit)
+- A sweater (From November- February temperature on the summit can be cold)